Verdant Potager

 Fear not, dear one — no herbs were harmed beyond a gentle bruising, and the garden has already forgiven me for stealing a little of her morning.

 The Scent Weave — Fresh.
 Herbal.
 Luminous.
-Aromatic
+Aromatic.
+Citrus

-Fragrance Notes: Lavender, Chamomile, Lemon Verbena, Eucalyptus, Garden Mint.
+Fragrance Notes: Lavender, Chamomile, Lemon Verbena, Basil, Garden Mint & Clementine.